AnyaAven/jobly/tickets.md

     ANSWER: Watch for nullable feels!
 Add them to docs

 8: Why do some JSON schemas have `"required": []` (empty required array)
+    ANSWER: For clarification for other devs working on the project

 9: Should ensureAdmin also check if a user is logged in?
     ANSWER: yes, it's a valid choice.
 Reduces the amount of middleware needed to validate an admin user, and avoids issues of middleware function order.

+10: How do we use ``istanbul``?
+    ANSWER: we don't! that was for `jest` and we are now using v8.
+We can use  `/* v8 ignore next 3 */`

 # SKILLs